Rapid Solution Therapy (RSTsccp) De-Hypnotises You - And Your Clients Unwanted Issues

 Epictetus over 2000 years ago?

-This is not SCCP Rapid Solution Therapy - but closer
+This is not SCCP Rapid Solution Therapy.
+RST - but close

 University of Surrey

 When you become a Rapid Solution Therapist, RST, you will be able to address any issue that your client brings:

 Psychoanalysis teaches us that we respond, often without realising it, to past experiences.